-Pat Dobie writes novels and short stories.
+Pat writes novels, novellas, short stories, and non-fiction.
 Her passions include Victorian times, Meiji Japan, La Belle Époque and Hollywood Noir.
 Her writing often prowls the territory of alternative medicine, the power of thought, and how outsiders survive in a world that seems inimical.
 She’s into antique gadgets and physiological machines, has a special interest in addiction and mental illness and is keen on flawed protagonists.

 Some of Pat’s current projects are: